What’s the Difference Between Wasps and Hornets?

 There is a significant variation among wasp species concerning their nesting behaviors, hierarchical structures, and life cycles.

-Most social animals that live in temperate climates build nests similar to those of hornets, despite the fact that these nests are typically built low to the ground or even underground.
+Most social animals that live in temperate climates build nests similar to those of hornets, even though these nests are typically built low to the ground or even underground.

 Parasitic Nature